rominalodolo/JAVA1/README.md

 Static methods vs Variables
 - A static variable is shared by all objects in a class.
+    - Can't access instance methods or fields.
 - An instance variable is unique to an individual object.
+    - can access static methods of fields.

 Class Math having static variables
 [READ MORE](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/Math.html)